Are you giving your members what they actually want? Of course members want results, in fact, they probably need them…

 - Exclusive discounts for your members on clothing, etc.

-The number of Americans doing yoga has grown by 50% over the past 4 years – as of 2016, 36 million practice yoga alone.
+36 million Americans practice yoga.
 There’s no denying the growing demand for this workout.

 A lot of people also seek yoga during their “off” days for restorative purposes and mental clarity.